 If you’re a Safari or Chromium-variant user, this error won’t affect you.
 It’s a Firefox-only issue that has a few different fixes.
 There’s no deep technical knowledge required, though, and you’ll have all of the tools and skills you need to resolve the error.

-Before we go into what the PR_END_OF_FILE_ERROR is, we have to talk about “cipher suites.”
+To go a little deeper into the details of this definition, we have to talk about “cipher suites.”
 This can get complex, but in a broad sense, it’s a list of instructions to help secure and authenticate a network connection over an encrypted protocol.

 If a connection uses Secure Sockets Layers (SSL) or Transport Layer Security (TLS), the browser will look to connect by running down the list of cipher suites.
 Once it finds a match, the connection is made, and the user can continue.
 If not, you’ll get a secure connection error.